 ‘Women In This Town’.

-Chelsea Bravo’s collections now feature both womenswear and menswear and are designed, sampled and made in-house.
-The brand is completely ran and funded independently from Brooklyn, New York as of 2018.
+Chelsea Bravo’s collections now feature both womenswear and menswear and are designed, sampled and made-to-order in-house.

 The brand is now based in New York City.